AtheneumChain/Atheneum/doc/build-osx.md

         git clone https://github.com/AtheneumChain/Atheneum.git
         cd AEM

+2. We need a specific version of boost to build the current Atheneum wallet, and now that it's installed, we need to link it:

+        brew link boost@1.57 --force

+3. Make the Homebrew OpenSSL and Qt headers visible to the configure script.

+        export LDFLAGS="-L/usr/local/opt/openssl/lib -L/usr/local/opt/qt/lib"
+        export CPPFLAGS="-I/usr/local/opt/openssl/include -I/usr/local/opt/qt/include"

-2. Build atheneumd:
+4. Build atheneumd:

         ./autogen.sh
         ./configure --with-gui=qt5
         make
+        make deploy

-3. It is also a good idea to build and run the unit tests:
+5. It is also a good idea to build and run the unit tests:

         make check

-4. (Optional) You can also install atheneumd to your path:
+6. (Optional) You can also install atheneumd to your path:

         make install